tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ## Why is this so complicated?

-Traditionally, the use of weights in base R functions are to fit the model and to report limited measures of model efficacy.
+Traditionally, the use of weights in base R functions are used to fit the model and to report a few measures of model efficacy.
 Here, `glm()` reports the deviance while `lm()` shows estimates of the RMSE and adjusted-R<sup>2</sup>.

 Believe it or not, the logistic regression code shown above, which is a typical example of using weights in a classical statistical setting, is much simpler than what we have to contend with in modern data analysis.
 There are a few things that we do in modern data analysis where correctly using weights is not so straightforward.
 These include:

 * Resampling (e.g. bootstrap or cross-validation).
 * Preprocessing methods such as centering and scaling.
-* Expanded measures of performance (e.g. area under the ROC curve, mean absolute deviations, Kohen's Kappa, and so on).
+* Additional measures of performance (e.g. area under the ROC curve, mean absolute deviations, Kohen's Kappa, and so on).

-A framework like tidymodels enables all of these tools and the impact of case weights is more comprehensive.
+A framework like tidymodels enables all of these operations and, for this reason, the impact of case weights is more comprehensive.

 Additionally, the type of case weights **and their intent** affect which of these operations should be affected.